jpmhouston/Batch-Clipboard/README.md

 ### About the Source Code, Organization etc

-The project started as a fork of the open source clipboard manager [Maccy](https://maccy.app), originally in the repo [Cleepp](https://github.com/jpmhouston/Cleepp) (the working name during the app's development).
+The project started as a fork of the open source clipboard manager [Maccy](https://maccy.app), originally in the repo [https://github.com/jpmhouston/Cleepp](https://github.com/jpmhouston/Cleepp) (this was the app's working name at the start of its development).

 With that repo I was trying to keep in sync with Maccy so I could merge over bug fixes, and so kept the same file structure, project file, and build targets.